 All applications must be completed and submitted by the applicant within thirty (30) calendar days of the application start date.
 In the event an applicant does not provide all required documentation within thirty (30) calendar days of the application start date, the application shall be denied for insufficient documentation.
 The CAA has thirty (30) calendar days after the application completion date to certify the applicant to be EAP eligible or to deny the application.
 The applicant must be informed in writing at the time of intake what appropriate documentation must be provided by the applicant and of the timeline for providing this documentation.
+If the applicant is denied for insufficient documentation, he or she may re-apply for the program at any time.
 If the applicant is denied for any reason other than insufficient documentation, he or she may re-apply if circumstances affecting eligibility have changed.